The Chunking Mismatch: Why Your HTML Tags Are Killing AI Retrieval

 </section>

-2. Adjacency Optimization (The Hero Image Trap)
+2 · Adjacency Optimization (The Hero Image Trap)

-The Mismatch: The image code (source URL, alt text, responsive source sets, wrapper classes) takes up physical space in the text stream—often 200-300 tokens worth of code.
+The mismatch: the image code (source URL, alt text, responsive source sets, wrapper classes) consumes physical space in the text stream.
+Often 200-300 tokens worth of code.
+If the chunker has a 500-token limit, chunk 1 gets the header plus the image code, and chunk 2 gets the body text.

-3. Self-Contained Blocks (<aside>)
+3 · Self-Contained Blocks (<aside>)

 The Future is Semantic

+We're moving toward a web where HTML is the API.
 You don't need to redesign your site's visual frontend.
-But you do need to refactor your backend templates.
+You do need to refactor your backend templates.
 Audit your code.
 Replace generic <div>s with <section>s.
 Check the token distance between your headers and your answers.
+The same front-loading discipline from The Context Window Economy applies at the structural level here.

-In the Chunking Economy, the connection between your question and your answer is only as strong as the HTML that binds them.
-Don't let a "div" sever your relevance.
+In the chunking economy, the connection between your question and your answer is only as strong as the HTML that binds them.
+Don't let a div sever your relevance.

 References & Further Reading

-- LangChain Documentation: HTML Header Metadata Splitter.
+2. LangChain Documentation: HTML Header Metadata Splitter.
 Detailed explanation of how modern AI parsers use HTML hierarchy to split text intelligently.

-- Google Search Central: Semantic Structure.
+3. Google Search Central: Semantic Structure.
 Google's guidance on how proper HTML heading structure aids indexing and understanding.